 Beth has previously worked for the Royal Horticultural Society (RHS) at Wisley, reviewing and editing digital photographs of RHS plant trials.
 Beth is a previous organiser of Godalming in Bloom, and she has also worked for Milford Horticultural Society.

-Beth tries to provide her readers with all the information they need to visit the best gardening events.
-She wishes to help, encourage, and enable her readers to garden productively and organically, using top quality peat free composts.
+Beth works to provide her readers with all the information they need to discover the best gardening events.
+She wishes to help, encourage, and enable her readers to garden productively and organically, using top quality, peat free composts.
 Beth hopes to help her readers to garden in the easiest and most effective manner, without harming insects, wildlife, or any other creatures.

 Via PumpkinBeth.com Beth shares the results of her ongoing trials, passing on her wisdom, in the hope of encouraging and enhancing her readers’ connections to nature, their gardens, and allotments.
 Beth’s aim is to help her readers to realise, appreciate, value, and experience the magical awe and wonder of plants and the natural world.

-Beth holds a National Collection of miniature Phalaenopsis species and a National Collection of miniature Aerangis and Angraecum species.
+Beth holds two Plant Heritage National Collections – a National Collection of miniature Phalaenopsis species and a National Collection of miniature Aerangis and Angraecum species.